 While these algorithms are integrated into EDA tools and can be invoked easily, achieving competitive QoR still requires extensive human effort.
 Due to the NP-hard nature of chip optimization~\cite{PD-TCAD94-Ning}, QoR improvement often saturates and may be trapped in local minima after several iterations~\cite{SYN-TCAD22-Neto}.
-As a result, optimization depends on long-horizon scheduling by expert engineers, as illustrated in \Cref{fig:ExampleECOFlow}.
-Engineers determine \emph{what} objectives to prioritize, \emph{which} algorithms to apply, and \emph{how} to configure options across iterations.
-During the iterations, they interpret reports and logs from tools with their expertise knowledge to schedule the process.
-When QoR improvement stagnates, on previous optimization traces and adjust the scheduling strategy.
+As a result, the optimization becomes an iterative process that requires the intervention of expert engineers.
+As shown in \Cref{fig:ExampleECOFlow}, engineers inspect reports from EDA tools and previous ECO traces to select the ECO objective and algorithm, which we call \textbf{scheduling}, then invoke EDA tools for execution.
+When QoR improvement stagnates, engineers refine the optimization strategy and restart new rounds from the initial design.
 Consequently, this \textbf{schedule--execute--reflect} loop is labor-intensive, time-consuming, and demands continuous human monitoring.

-Prior works often treat the scheduling of QoR optimization as searching a fixed length sequence of EDA tool commands.
-These efforts predominantly rely on reinforcement learning since it can optimize over black-box objectives with only numerical QoR feedbacks~\cite{PD-ICCAD20-Agnesina,PD-DAC23-Lu,PD-MLCAD25-Won,PD-DAC2021-Lu}.
-Despite enabling a certain level of automation, these methods face fundamental limitations that domain knowledge is not incorporated.
-Because they optimize mainly from QoR feedback without capturing the natural-language expertise that engineers use to guide scheudling, the search can require long exploration and still yield unsatisfactory QoR schedules.
+Prior works often treat QoR optimization as black-box search over a fixed sequence of EDA tool commands.
+These efforts predominantly rely on reinforcement learning since it can optimize over black-box objectives with only numerical QoR feedback~\cite{PD-ICCAD20-Agnesina,PD-DAC23-Lu,PD-MLCAD25-Won,PD-DAC2021-Lu}.
+Despite enabling a certain level of automation, these methods face limitations because they primarily rely on numerical QoR feedback.
+They cannot comprehend the rich information expressed in natural-language tool reports and logs as human engineers do, leaving critical context for ECO unused and often leading to suboptimal QoR.
 Moreover, supporting customized, open-ended optimization tasks remains difficult, since they rely on predefined reward functions~\cite{LLM-NIPS23-Rafailov}.